SmithConnor/mq-thesis-quarto/README.md

 using lightweight markdown syntax, and code from your favourite language and its output can be seamlessly included using rmarkdown.

-Using Quaro has some prerequisites which are described below.
+Using Quarto has some prerequisites which are described below.
 To compile PDF documents, you are going to need to have installed.
 It can be downloaded for Windows at http://http://miktex.org/download and for Mac at http://tug.org/mactex/mactex-download.html.
 (If you are an R user, we recommend you to install the `tinytex` package instead.)
 Follow the instructions to install the necessary packages after downloading the (somewhat large) installer files.
 You may need to install a few extra packages on your first attempt to knit as well.